Case against officer who killed neighbor to go to grand jury

 Guyger's blood was drawn at the scene to be tested for alcohol and drugs, Hall said, but authorities have not released results.

 "If it was a white man, would it have been different?
-Would she have reacted differently?"
-Allison Jean said Friday.
+Would she have reacted differently?" she said Friday.

+Her son grew up in the Caribbean island nation of St. Lucia before attending college in Arkansas.
+He graduated in 2016 from Harding University, where he often led campus religious services as a student.

 Jean wasn't the first person shot by Guyger.
 She shot a man named Uvaldo Perez on May 12, 2017, while on duty.